andreoua/ekn_stack/README.md

 ## Usage

-You must the location where you want to store the playbooks.
-In the same location you must also have the roles folder with all the required roles that used.
+You must decide on the location where you want to store the playbooks.
+The same location
+must also have the roles folder with all the required roles that used.
 You may choose to either fetch them there directly or create links to their original locations.